Last updated: 09/20/2018

 You may make the honest attempt to cut back and you may even think that you have until you follow up and realize that you still smoked just as much pot as before.
 In fact, chances are, when marijuana addiction is involved, that despite your trying to hold up to your end of the agreement, you actually smoke more than you even think.

-3. Spending more and more time getting high.
+3. Spending more and more time getting high

-One of the more common signs of marijuana addiction is based around the amount of time that is spent focusing on the addiction and on getting high.
+According to the National Institute on Drug Abuse, one of the more common signs of marijuana addiction is based around the amount of time that is spent focusing on the addiction and on getting high.
 At first, the user will only spend a little bit of time getting high and will still take part in other activities that don’t involve being high.
 As time progresses and the tolerance to the drug builds, so too does the addiction.
 Ultimately, more and more time is spent getting high and this takes away from time spent with family, friends or doing things that the user once loved.

-4. Smoking pot despite troubles with family, friends, legal trouble or financial burden.
+4. Smoking pot despite troubles with family, friends, legal trouble or financial burden

 The signs of marijuana addiction often trickle out and cause problems with friends and family, relationships, the law and the addict’s finances.
 An addict may lose their job as a result of failing a drug test, lack of productivity at work or missing work.
 More and more money will be spent on the drug despite the financial struggles that this spending may cause and there’s a good chance that all of this will deeply impact friends and family members.

 Although the signs of marijuana addiction are not always easy to recognize early on, once they start to negatively impact friends and family members there’s a good chance that the problem has progressed to a point in which treatment is needed.
 If you notice that marijuana has caused problems with a friend, family member or the law—it’s probably time to seek professional help.